 We believe it is important to put our resources to work where they are most effective in bringing about positive change.
-For this reason, we have established a strategic process and worked in dialogue with internal and external stakeholders within a materiality analysis to identify and prioritize the issues and action fields that are key to our sustainable business activities.
+For this reason, we have established a strategic process and worked in dialogue with internal and external stakeholders to identify and prioritize the issues and action fields that are key to our sustainable business activities.

 As part of the process, we identified eight key sustainability topics along our value chain.
 These topics have since served as the action fields for our sustainability activities and reporting.
 They are divided across four key strategic issues that guide our actions and activities as a responsible company, as further detailed below.

 We view climate change as one of the greatest challenges of our time.
 In our role as a highly specialized industrial company, our aim is to harness our potential to ensure that the goal of the Paris Agreement – keeping global warming below 2°C between now and 2100 – can be met.
 Specifically, we have pledged to achieve climate neutrality within our own operations, and to use our own influence wherever we can to help our customers achieve climate neutrality.

 Our customers have also recognized the challenges posed by climate change, and they expect the Eppendorf Group to commit to climate action and to transparent reporting on its carbon footprint.
 Demand for energy-efficient products and technologies is also rising across the life science sector.
 According to an impact analysis, our products generate significant carbon emissions during the production and use phases.
 Now that we are aware of this, it is our ambition to step up our efforts to consider the energy efficiency of our products as early as possible during product development and when planning our production processes.